EEA Family Permit

 For this type of visa you will have to provide:

 - Evidence of your relationship to the European national (for example, a marriage certificate, civil partnership certificate, birth certificate or proof that you have lived together for at least 2 years as unmarried partners)

 - Proof of your dependency on the European national (can be financial, emotional support or both)

 You will have to prove that your European family member has a Permanent Right of Residence, has a Qualified Person certificate or is one of the following if they have been in the UK for more than 3 months:

 If the European family member is a student or self-sufficient he or she must have comprehensive sickness insurance.

-IUpon receiving this visa it will grant entry clearance for 6 months and will provide a temporary right to live, study and work in the UK.
+Upon receiving EEA Family Permit it will grant entry clearance for 6 months and will provide a temporary right to live, study and work in the UK.
 Nearing the end of the visa.
 The family member can apply for a Family member visa (or an extended family member visa depending on who they are).

 Apply for an EEA Residence Card after 6 months of receiving a Family Permit.

 - Initial Consultation